- About 8 ounces of semi-sweet or dark chocolate, chopped (or chocolate chips)

 Cooling the melted chocolate a little will allow you to pour and spread it more easily.
 If it's too hot, the chocolate will spread quickly and you'll end up with thin chocolate paper instead of chunky bark.
 I find five to ten minutes of cooling is plenty, and aim for an 80°-90° F range after the reserved chocolate is added.

 On Extra Chocolate

 Don't be afraid to melt more chocolate than you think you might use.
 You can always cool it and reuse it.
 Simply pour any leftover melted chocolate out onto parchment or wax paper.
 Then wrap the paper around it and store it in an airtight container.
 Next time you make a recipe that calls for chocolate, simply chop it into small chunks or break it up into larger pieces to melt it again.

 Store chocolate bark at room temperature in an airtight container, or the refrigerator.
 But serve it at room temperature, especially any with dried fruit.

 On Nutrition Facts

-The Nutrition Information below is based on eight ounces of dark chocolate and a half of a cup of chopped pistachios and a few pinches of sea salt.
+The Nutrition Information below is based on eight ounces of dark chocolate and half of a cup of chopped pistachios and a few pinches of sea salt.